ReachableCEO/TSYSAncillaryBusinessDealMemo/DealMemoRendered.md

 - RackRental.net (network test lab rental ).
 Alpha launching July.
 Hardware build out done (including power and apron).
 Early software dev underway, doing heavy dev on RR in June, will be main focus (after finalizing the KNEL micro services ).

-- Joint Venture Co will have total control over TeamRental/YourDreamNameHere/MerchantsOfHope.
+- ProForma Party 2 will have total control over TeamRental/YourDreamNameHere/MerchantsOfHope.
 They can be closed/opensource, whatever you want.

 - For sol-calc, the core micro service is GPLv3.
 You would have complete control over the branding / pricing etc of the SAAS front end (which is how most people would use it.
 So few would self host and they wouldn’t have paid anyway).
 This allows for the community to provide feedback on the algorithm.
 Could someone take it and launch a competing service ?
 Sure.
 Will they?
 Doubtful.
 Branding is a thing.